dynamdev/challenges/README.md

 - Frontend needs to be built on React
 - Needs a backend API based on ExpressJS to persist data
 - No need for a database layer like Mysql or MongoDB but a simple [local JSON database](https://www.npmjs.com/package/lowdb) would suffice
+- Note that we require you to add **full unit tests coverage and that all tests pass**

 ## Features required